joellord/handson-tekton/README.md

 tkn pipeline start say-thing --showlog
 ```

-# Run in parallel or in sequence
+# Run in parallel or sequentially

-You might have noticed that in the last example, the outputs of the tasks came out in the wrong order.
-That is because Tekton will try to start all the tasks at the same time so they can run in parallel.
-If you needed a task to complete before another one, you can use the `runAfter` parameter in the task definition of your pipeline.
+You might have noticed that in the last example, the tasks' output came out in the wrong order.
+That is because Tekton will try to start all the tasks simultaneously so they can run in parallel.
+If you needed a task to complete before another one, you could use the `runAfter` parameter in the task definition of your Pipeline.

 ```yaml
 apiVersion: tekton.dev/v1beta1